Park Hours: Monday–Sunday, 8 a.m.–sunset

 This site is only offered for Guides and Scout groups supported by their governing body (i.e., Boy Scouts of America).

 This type of primitive camp site provides a unique outdoor experience that enhances and develops those camping skills you learn through scouts.
-The goal is to leave those comforts of home behind and practice the “Leave No Trace” principles, while utilizing the bare necessities already provided at this camp site.
+The goal is to leave those comforts of home behind and practice the "Leave No Trace" principles, while using the bare necessities already provided at this camp site.
+No vehicles are allowed back at the camp site and all equipment is typically carried in by backpack – hence, the primitive camping experience.

 The primitive camp site contains minimal improvements, including a fire ring and picnic tables, but no running water.
 Park staff will provide firewood, so no outside wood or on-site scavenging is allowed.
 The site has a capacity of 50 persons, including children and adults.
 Advance reservation and payment is required.
-Contact the park office for further information.
+Contact the park office for further camp site rules and information.
 Fee: $30 per night

 Restrooms are located in the center of the picnic area.
-Snack and drink machines are located in the area during the summer season.
+A drink machine is located at the restroom pavilion.

 Open Play Area and Volleyball Court